 Of the many ways to explore Sydney Harbour, kayaking is one of my favourites.
-We took a kayak from Manly to explore Sydney North Harbour and had a fabulous time.
+We took an inflatable kayak* from Manly to explore Sydney North Harbour and had a fabulous time.
 It’s one of the most fun things to do in Manly for nature lovers!

 Why do I love kayaking Sydney North Harbour and Manly so much?

 First, Manly is one of my favourite places in Sydney.
 Check out my post about Manly Beach vs Bondi Beach if you want to know why.

 So I naturally love combining it with one of my favourite activities: kayaking.
 One of the reasons why I love kayaking so much is that we cannot be closer to the sea than on a kayak.
 And the stunning cliffs of Sydney North Harbour as you go around the heads look as big as ever from a kayak.
 You can get really close and fully embrace their beauty.
 I love hiking the Manly to Spit Bridge Coastal Walk and it is fantastic to get a different point of view of this stunning landscape.